 There are a few common ways interest is worked into a contract:

 Before agreeing to a loan contract, consider if your commercial property interest rates will change over time.
 Given the typical costs associated with commercial real estate, even a small change can mean tens of thousands of dollars are taken off (or added to) your bottom line.

-Variable — sometimes referred to as floating or, in this case, an adjustable-rate mortgage (ARM) — interest changes with the current market rates.
+Variable interest rates — sometimes referred to as floating mortgage rates or adjustable-rate mortgages (ARM) — change with the current market.
 These are common with commercial real estate loans.

-You’ll agree upon your rate term with your lender, and in general, it will be reset every 1 to 5 years.
-Be wary of this when agreeing to a contract, because changes in the economy can either increase or lower your monthly payment going forward.
+In these cases, you’ll agree upon your rate term with your lender, and the rate will reset periodically according to the terms of your agreement.
+Be wary of this when agreeing to a contract because economic changes can either increase or decrease your monthly payment.

-Most common fixed-rate mortgages are paid off using an amortization schedule.
-Interest and fees associated with these loans are rolled into the principal amount and paid off in equal payments until the end of the term.
+Most fixed-rate mortgages are paid off using an amortization schedule.
+Interest and fees associated with these loans are rolled into the principal amount and paid off in equal installments until the end of the term.

-Interest is front-loaded, meaning your payment will consist of less of the principal amount at the beginning of your repayment term.
-As the loan matures, the ratio flips and you’ll begin paying down more of the principal balance.
+Interest is front-loaded, meaning your payment will go toward mostly interest at the beginning of your repayment term.
+Then, as the loan matures, the ratio flips, and you’ll begin paying down more of the principal balance.